-Participants can receive assistance from all the race officials and service units, both stationery and mobile.
-The main rule is that all service is to be provided at the checkpoints.
+Participants can receive assistance from all the race officials and service units, both stationary and mobile, as described at the end of this section.
+The main rule is that all service is to be given at the checkpoints and as the judges may decide to allow.